HomeAnswers

 The Codex Sassoon

-The Oldest complete copy of the Old Testament Hebrew Bible is called the Codex Sassoon, and was compiled sometime in the 1000s-1100s CE.
-It has changed hands among various collectors through the centuries, has disappeared, reappeared, and was recently purchased by the business ambassador Alfred H Moses for $38 million dollars, which he then gifted to the ANU Museum of the Jewish People in Tel Aviv.
+The Oldest complete copy of the Old Testament or Hebrew Bible is called the Codex Sassoon, which has been carbon dated to the late 9th or early 10th century CE.
+It’s existence can be traced back as far as the 2th century CE, and it has changed hands among various collectors over the centuries, disappeared, reappeared, and was recently purchased by business ambassador Alfred H. Moses for $38 million, which he then gifted to the ANU Museum of the Jewish People in Tel Aviv.

 Hand study with bible, Albrecht Durer, 1506, via WikiArt

-One of the interesting aspects of the many finds of portions of the Bible is the lack of variation among texts.
-While there are minor changes that have occurred naturally over the years, a majority of the texts have remained consistent in their transmission through the centuries.
+While these are the oldest complete versions of the Bible, older fragments have been discovered.
+Interestingly, the text found in surviving manuscript fragments is surprisingly consistent.
+While there are minor variations, as expected with hand-copied manuscripts, a majority of the texts have remained consistent in their transmission through the centuries.
 Many Christians argue that no major theological or historical claims made in the Bible have been changed since they were originally written.
 While the accuracy of the content may be debated, the transmission has remained consistent.

 luthers bible

-Luther’s Bible, 1550, via the International Museum of the Reformation, Geneva
+Luther’s Bible, 1550.
+Source: International Museum of the Reformation, Geneva

-Another interesting note regarding Biblical transmission is the time period of copies relative to when they were originally written, particularly with the New Testament.
-For instance, the writing of Plato, who lived around 400 BC, dates from 900 CE.
-In contrast, the earliest known copies of the New Testament may date from less than two hundred years from when they were originally written.
+Another interesting note regarding Biblical manuscripts is the time period of copies relative to when they were originally written, particularly in the case of the New Testament.
+For instance, the oldest surviving copies of Plato, who lived around 400 BCE, date to 900 CE.
+In contrast, the earliest known copies of the New Testament may date from less than two hundred years after they were originally written.

 The Oldest Fragments from the New Testament